pythonkid2/DevOps-Practice/Q&A/git_jenkins_selenium_docker.md

 ## Devops

-DevOps is a set of practices that combines software development and IT operations, aiming to automate and streamline the software development process.
-It emphasizes continuous integration, continuous delivery, infrastructure as code, monitoring, and collaboration.
+DevOps is a set of practices that aims to bridge the gap between development (Dev) and operations (Ops) teams.
+Its primary goal is to accelerate software delivery, enhance quality, and improve collaboration across the entire software development lifecycle.

 **Advantages of DevOps**